Jackson accounts for 4 TDs as No. 17 Louisville romps

 Louisville’s first touchdown came on Jackson’s 2-yard scamper after he had rushed 22 yards on the previous play.

-Murray State responded with 36-yard field goal from Gabriel Vincente, but Jackson found Fitzpatrick for a 9-yard touchdown pass late in the first quarter to cap a two-play, 21-yard drive after a Racers’ fumble.
+Murray State responded with 36-yard field goal from Gabriel Vincente, but Jackson found redshirt freshman Dez Fitzpatrick for a 9-yard touchdown pass late in the first quarter to cap a two-play, 21-yard, 30-second drive after a Racers’ fumble.

 Louisville made it 21-3 with a 9-yard pass from Jackson to Fitzpatrick with 11:44 left in the second quarter.
 The Cardinals pushed their lead to 28-3 on a seven-play, 83-yard scoring drive that was capped by an 8-yard pass from Jackson to senior tight end Charles Standberry with 8:18 left in the second quarter.